+The hobo spider is actually an invasive species from Europe.
 In North America, the hobo spider lives in the Pacific Northwest, from British Columbia east to Montana, Wyoming, and Colorado, and south through Oregon and northern Utah.

 Hobo spiders are often found in log piles, rock piles/borders/retaining walls, crevices in soil or concrete, or locations where grass meets a building foundation.

-Hobo spiders are driven indoors for mating season from August through October.
+Hobo spiders are driven indoors for spider mating season from August through October.
 Males, searching for females, follow pheromone scents given off by female hobo spiders.
 Houses with old or broken door sweeps, windows/screens, no weather stripping around exterior doors, foundation cracks, etc., are at greater risk for hobo invasion.